danklotz/openNotes/micro-reviews.md

 - [Zombieland](https://www.imdb.com/title/tt1156398/?ref_=nm_knf_i4).
 A good little zombie movie.
 - [Natural Born Killers](https://www.imdb.com/title/tt0110632/?ref_=nm_knf_i3).
 Albeit the script is by Quetin Tarantino this movie has too much Oliver Stone in it for me.
 - [Ava](https://www.imdb.com/title/tt8784956/?ref_=nv_sr_srsg_0).
 Yeah, I don't know.
 The movie is not necessary bad, but its not good either.
 I guess the best part are fight-choreographies.
+- [Operation Fortune: Ruse de guerre](https://www.imdb.com/title/tt7985704/).
+I don't know.
+I guess I can best describe it as average.
+I did not like it that much, but also did not not like it that much.
 - ⭐️ [The Gentlemen](https://www.imdb.com/title/tt8367814/?ref_=fn_al_tt_1).
 I guess this is Guy Ritchie at its best.
 Pretty much everything I like about his movies, without much of the bad.
 - [The Man from U.N.C.L.E.](https://www.imdb.com/title/tt1638355/?ref_=nm_knf_i4).
 A good agent movie with the actor from these awful new-age Superman movies.
 For my personal taste the movie a bit too much of a caricature and a bit too dynamic.
 But probably that is just me.
 - [The Old Guard](https://www.imdb.com/title/tt7556122/?ref_=nv_sr_srsg_0).
 This movie is definitely not for me.
 I do not hate it, but I definitely do not like it.